Tushar-R-09/crypto-price-prediction/README.md

 1. Make docker images lighter in weight by breaking them up
 2. Make a single docker file for all services passing service name as a parameter from the make file.
 3. Read about kafka_topic, kafka_partition, kafka_replication, message keys.
+4. How to use kafka registry to make messages have correct formating.

 ### MAke kubernetes cluster on digital ocean
 1. Install doctl